- It is used to keep the body from turning down the kidney after a kidney transplant.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Very bad and sometimes deadly allergic side effects have rarely happened during and within 24 hours after the infusion.
 Talk with the doctor.

-- Use birth control that you can trust before care begins, during care, and for 4 months after care ends.
+- Have your child use birth control to prevent pregnancy before care begins, during care, and for 4 months after care ends.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.